How to Prevent Seasickness on a Maui Snorkel Tour

 What is Seasickness?

-Seasickness, also known as motion sickness, is a common condition triggered by a mismatch between your body’s perception of movement and what your eyes see.
-When you’re on a boat, your inner ear senses the motion of the waves, but your eyes may see a relatively stable environment (like the interior of a cabin).
-This sensory conflict sends confusing signals to your brain, leading to a variety of unpleasant symptoms, including:
+Seasickness, also known as motion sickness, is a common condition triggered by a mismatch between your body's perception of movement and what your eyes and inner ear are telling your brain.
+When you're on a boat, your inner ear senses the motion of the waves, but your eyes may see a relatively stable environment (like the interior of a cabin).
+This sensory conflict sends confusing signals to your brain, leading to a variety of unpleasant symptoms of motion sickness, including:

 • Nausea and vomiting - The most common and recognizable symptoms.